lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 Configure a compute session environment using an automount folder
 -------------------------------------------------------------------

-Sometimes you need a new program or library that is not pre-installed in a compute session.
-In that case, you can install packages and configure a certain environment regardless of the type of compute session by using the Storage folder, which persists independent of session lifecycle, and the :ref:`automount folder<automount-folder>`.
+If a new program or library is required that is not pre-installed in a compute session, a Storage folder attribute and :ref:`automount-folder<automount-folder>`, which is independent of the compute session lifecycle, can be used to install the package.
+Configure a consistent environment regardless of the type of compute session.

 .. _using-pip-with-automountfolder:

 Install Python packages via pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating a folder named ``.local`` allows a user to install Python user packages in that folder.
-This is because ``pip`` by default installs the packages in the ``.local`` folder under the user's home folder (note that automount folder is mounted under user's home folder).
-So, if you want to install and keep the Python package ``tqdm`` regardless of the type of computing environment, you can issue the following command in your terminal:
+Creating a folder named ``.local`` allows a user to install Python user packages in same folder.
+``pip`` by default installs the packages in the ``.local`` folder under the user's home folder (Please note that automount folder is mounted under user's home folder).
+So, to keep a Python package called ``tqdm`` installed at all times, regardless of the computing environment, a command like the following could be issued from the terminal:

 .. code-block:: shell

    pip install tqdm

-After that, when a new compute session is created, the ``.local`` folder where the ``tqdm`` package is installed is automatically mounted, so you can use the ``tqdm`` package without reinstalling.
+After that, when a new compute session is created, the ``.local`` folder where the ``tqdm`` package is installed is automatically mounted, so users can use it without reinstalling the ``tqdm`` package.

 .. warning::

-   If you spawn multiple sessions that use different Python versions, there may be compatibility issues with the packages.
+   When using multiple Python versions or sessions with different Python versions, packages may have compatibility issues.
    This can be circumvented by branching ``PYTHONPATH`` environment variable via the ``.bashrc``.
    This is because the user's ``pip`` package is installed in the path specified in the ``PYTHONPATH``.

 .. _using-linuxbrew-with-automountfolder:

 Install packages via Homebrew
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Package managers like Ubuntu ``apt`` or CentOS ``yum`` usually require the ``root`` permission.
-For security reasons, ``sudo`` and ``root`` accesses are blocked by default in Backend.AI's compute session (it may be allowed depending on the configuration), so we recommend to use `Homebrew on Linux
-<https://docs.brew.sh/Homebrew-on-Linux>`_ which does not require ``sudo``.
+For security reasons, ``sudo`` and ``root`` accesses are blocked by default in Backend.AI's compute session (Depending on the configuration, this may be allowed), so we recommend to use `Homebrew on Linux <https://docs.brew.sh/Homebrew-on-Linux>`_ which does not require ``sudo``.

 Homebrew can be configured as follows:

 - Create ``.linuxbrew`` folder in Data & Storage page.
 - Create a compute session (``.linuxbrew`` folder is automatically mounted at